 These FAQs are designed only to provide you with general information regarding this procedure.
 We will provide you with extensive information during your consultation in our office.
 Any further questions or concerns may also be addressed at that time.

 You will need to keep your head elevated for the first day or two following your eyelid surgery.
 Bruising and swelling may occur, which can be reduced with cold compresses.
 You may also experience some numbness or itching.
 Sutures are removed five to ten days after surgery.
 Bandages, if used, are removed within three days.
 You can generally return to work within one to two weeks.
 You should avoid any strenuous activity for several weeks, as well.

 As with any surgical procedure, there are risks involved such as infection or bleeding.
 Brow lifts can cause slight nerve damage, inability to move the eyebrows or forehead, or numbness.
 However, complications are rare.

 Incisions made during both types of procedures are done so as to be as inconspicuous as possible.
 Brow lift incisions are placed behind or along the hairline.
 It is unusual to have visible scars in either of these procedures.

 The best candidates for brow lifts are those with brows that are the result of age, stress, or genetics.
 If you are physically and emotionally healthy, and realistic in your expectations, this procedure may be right for you.
-Find out more by scheduling your complimentary consultation with Dr. Okoro.
+Find out more by scheduling your consultation with Dr. Okoro.

 To determine if you are a good candidate for brow lift surgery, Dr. Okoro will review your health history and perform an examination during your consultation.
 Dr. Okoro will carefully examine your upper face, assessing brow position, skin creases, eyelid position, and underlying muscle activity.
 To help understand your goals, we recommend that you bring photographs of your younger self to the consultation.
 We will also take preoperative photos during your visit.